pfisterer/apache-knox-helm/README.md

 # Apache Knox Chart

 [Apache Knox](https://knox.apache.org/) is an Application Gateway for interacting with the REST APIs and UIs of Apache Hadoop deployments.
 This chart is primarily intended to access HDFS from outside a Kubernetes cluster using simple REST APIs.

+This chart uses uses docker image [pfisterer/apache-knox-docker](https://github.com/pfisterer/apache-knox-docker).

 ## Installing the Chart (requires an existing Hadoop deployment)